navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 One caveat: this is about the model's own internal refusal behaviour.
 Deployed provider APIs can also have moderation classifiers and output filters wrapped around the model, so a refusal you see through an API is not always caused by a latent refusal direction alone.

 It also raises the more interesting question.
 If "refusal" is a direction, what else is?
 Truthfulness, sarcasm, formality, a specific language, are these all just vectors waiting to be found and dialled up or down?
-That is the actual research frontier, and it is a lot more useful than jailbreaking a 1B model.

 *For more on how these models represent code and logic, check out my previous post: [How Matrix Multiplication Learned to Refactor Code](/posts/2026-02-24-matrix-multiplication-to-coding-agents.html).*